Carbery (barony): History

 The history of Carbery for the next three centuries is almost entirely the history of the sept of the MacCarthy Reagh.
 Less active septs (or for which fewer events were recorded), were the O'Mahonys, the O'Driscolls, and the O'Donovans which had migrated to the Carbery area.

-Piracy

-The O'Driscolls were Ireland's greatest seafarers and thus were Carbery's most capable pirates, for which they are noted in the sources.
+The O'Driscolls were a seafaring family and were Carbery's most capable pirates, for which they are noted in several sources.
 The O'Donovans also had some seafaring capability, and are noted for at least a little piracy as well, for which one, along with his O'Driscoll accomplices, was killed in 1551, by the O'Driscoll themselves.